 The roads leading to Landmannalaugar are completely closed during the melting season.
 During this vulnerable time, any cars using the roads have the potential to seriously harm them.
-Anybody breaking this rule faces steep fines.
+Anyone breaking this rule faces steep fines.

 The roads open around mid June.
-If you can get in during these first few weeks you will see beautiful snow patterns on the mountains.
+If you can get in during these first few weeks, you will see beautiful snow patterns on the mountains.
 The Landmannalaugar mountains are beautiful on their own, but having delicate snow patterns adds even more magic.
-Later in the Summer the snow is gone, but is replaced with Cotton Grass.
-In general, the roads are in much worse condition towards the end of the Summer.
+Later in the summer, the snow is gone but is replaced with cotton grass.
+In general, the roads are in much worse condition towards the end of the summer.